AntoineBalaine/reaperConsole1/src/designDoc_TODOs.md

+WHAT TO DO WHEN THE RESOURCES FOLDER IS NOT FOUND embed the resources folder in the binary and create the files.

 SCROLLING THROUGH THE BROWSER WITH THE CONSOLE
 Now, the idea here is that it’s possible to browse through the list of mappings with a knob of the console.
 This requires a scroll action for the fx_sel mode.
 In imgui, when scrolling through a menu, is there an api to find out the scroll position inside a menu, and is there an API for incrementing that scroll position/selection?